Steps Forward to Combatting Antisemitism in our Schools

 -

-The schools submitted a Hate Prevention Grant application to the Department of Elementary and Secondary Education on July 25, written specifically to address needs in antisemitism.
+The schools submitted a Hate Prevention Grant application to the Department of Elementary and Secondary Education on July 25, specifically to address needs related to antisemitism.

 -

-Update: Assistant Superintendent of Teaching and Learning Shelly Chin, submitted a Hate Prevention Grant application to the Department of Elementary and Secondary Education.
-We were awarded $35,000 for each district, totaling $70,000 to support hate prevention and reduce incidents of bias and hate.
+Update: Assistant Superintendent of Teaching and Learning Shelly Chin submitted a Hate Prevention Grant application to the Department of Elementary and Secondary Education.
+We were awarded $35,000 per district, totaling $70,000, to support hate prevention and reduce incidents of bias and hate.

 -